-1 distract students from their major purpose for being in school, that of 2 becoming educated in math, science, English, history, and other subjects.
-The General Assembly further finds that student competition over clothes and 3 4 footwear has, in several instances, led to violence and injuries during 5 school hours; whereas, in those Arkansas schools that have adopted school 6 uniforms, disparities in student socioeconomic levels are less obvious and 7 disruptive incidents are less likely to occur.
+- l distract students from their major purpose for being in school, that of - 2 becoming educated in math, science, English, history, and other subjects. - 3 The General Assembly further finds that student competition over clothes and - 4 footwear has, in several instances, led to violence and injuries during - 5 school hours; whereas, in those Arkansas schools that have adopted school - 6 uniforms, disparities in student socioeconomic levels are less obvious and - 7 disruptive incidents are less likely to occur.

-(b)(1) The board of directors of a local school district shall create 9 an advisory committee composed of parents and students for the purpose of 10 considering whether the district should adopt a uniform dress code for 11 students.

-12 (2)(A) If the advisory committee recommends to the board of 13 directors that a uniform dress code for students be adopted, if no uniform 14 dress code is adopted by the school board of directors at least thirty (30) 15 days prior to the filing deadline for the annual school election, and if not 16 less than five percent (5%) of the qualified electors in the district the 17 question of a uniform dress code voted upon, the board of directors shall 18 refer the issue of a dress code to the qualified electors of the district 19 during the 2000 annual school election.

-20 (B)(1) The In addition to the 2000 annual election, the 21 school district board of directors may refer the issue of a dress code to the 22 qualified electors of the district at any subsequent annual school election.

-23 (3)(A)(2) If a majority of the qualified electors of the district voting thereon at the election shall vote for the adoption of a school 24 25 uniform policy, the school district board of directors shall prescribe 26 appropriate school uniforms and implement the policy.

-27 (B) (3) If a majority of the qualified electors of the district 28 voting thereon at the election vote against the adoption of a school uniform 29 policy, the school district board of directors may only refer the question again to the qualified electors of the district only after a minimum period 30 31 of one (1) year.
+- (b)(1) The board of directors of a local school district shall create an advisory committee composed of parents and students for the purpose of considering whether the district should adopt a uniform dress code for students. - (2)(A) If the advisory committee recommends to the board of directors that a uniform dress code for students be adopted, if no uniform dress code is adopted by the school board of directors at least thirty (30) days prior to the filing deadline for the annual school election, and if not less than five percent (5%) of the qualified electors in the district the question of a uniform dress code voted upon, the board of directors shall refer the issue of a dress code to the qualified electors of the district during the 2000 annual school election. - (B)(b)(1) The In addition to the 2000 annual election, the school district board of directors may refer the issue of a dress code to the qualified electors of the district at any subsequent annual school election. - $\frac{(3)(A)(2)}{(2)}$ If a majority of the qualified electors of the district voting thereon at the election shall vote for the adoption of a school uniform policy, the school district board of directors shall prescribe appropriate school uniforms and implement the policy. - (B)(3) If a majority of the qualified electors of the district voting thereon at the election vote against the adoption of a school uniform policy, the school district board of directors may only refer the question again to the qualified electors of the district only after a minimum period of one (1) year. - (4)(A) After a school uniform policy has been implemented as a result of the 2000 annual school election required by this section for a minimum period of one (1) year, qualified electors of the district may by petition have the question of continuing the school uniform policy voted upon at the next school election.